Slashdot Asks: How Do You Like the New Gmail UI? - Slashdot

 Dont fret.
 Its like Pittsburgh weather.
 (Score:2)

-Lauren Weinstein is on the Google payroll (Score:2)
+Lauren Weinstein is on the Google payroll (Score:4, Insightful)

 I've no evidence for this, but the way he keeps defending big-G in the wake of all the privacy problems we've seen and continue to feel, he's been touting them as being stellar about privacy and that they would never, and bla.